 This led the researchers to conclude that a person intently listening to audible cues, like a radio or cell phone, could have diminished visual performance.
 It also led the researchers to conclude a person intently focused on something visual could have diminished hearing.

 In some cases, when the stress is severe enough, the hearing receptors in the brain may shut off completely.
 Neuroscience has a term for that.
 It’s called auditory exclusion.
 Police officers often report that under stress of a gun fight they are unable to recall how many shots were fired because they did not hear them.

-One of my teaching associates, Pete Schenck, is a firefighter, EMT and former police officer.
+One of my teaching associates, is a firefighter, EMT and former police officer.
 He shares a story during my classes that drives this point home.
-One night, while sitting in his police car, Pete was ambushed by a deranged man with a shotgun.
-He man shot Pete’s police car multiple times, though Pete only remembers hearing one shot.
-The forensics evidence revealed the assailant had shot Pete’s car six times.
-Pete suffered from auditory exclusion, not to mention a whole host of other stress reactions he describes in vivid detail.
+One night, while sitting in his police car, he was ambushed by a deranged man with a shotgun.
+He man shot his police car multiple times, though he, himself, only remembers hearing one shot.
+The forensics evidence revealed the assailant had shot his car six times.
+My associate suffered from auditory exclusion, not to mention a whole host of other stress reactions he describes in vivid detail.

 The first step in dealing with narrowing attention is to be aware that you are vulnerable to it happening as your stress level rises.
 Controlling your stress is one of the best ways to impact all of the ill-effects of the hormonal chemical dump that changes your psychological, cognitive, and physical performance.
 Breathing techniques are very effective for calming that little pea-sized organ in the brain that is the epicenter of your stress response.
 Control the pea and control the stress.

 Scanning your environment may also help combat the effects of tunneled senses.
 Scanning visually and scanning audibly.
 If you find yourself becoming fixed on one task or one sound, make a conscious effort to unlock your senses from it and force yourself to scan your environment, perhaps asking yourself quizzically: What am I missing?